Supply Chain Management (M.Sc.) Full time

 Another objective of the master program in supply chain management resides in communicating the know-how required by students for independent and practice-oriented work in team leadership and personnel management, operative and strategic supply chain management, as well as participative and/or executive functions in IT implementation projects.

-Classroom lectures are held on the campus of the SRH University of Logistics and Economics.
+Classroom lectures are held on the SRH campus Hamm.
 The program runs for 4 semesters, equaling a study period of two years.
 Every semester but the last one features 14 weeks of lectures and a subsequent exam phase.
 The 4th semester is the final practical semester where students write their final (master) thesis in a company.
 The practical phase of the final semester establishes intensive contacts with interesting companies and later employers – an important step on the way to a successful career start.

 Your master program - divided into modules